christc4/websites-2024/avsbq.org/how_i_do/websites.md

 # Currently

 This server lives on an vult server, running openbsd.
+Markdown does all heavy lifting for you, the nice thing about it is its portability, if for some reason I wanted to print out my webpages,

 # Previously

-Most recently, I was using SSI, .shmtl, although this was sup-optimal.
+Most recently, I was using SSI, .shmtl, although this was sup-optimal and stupid if you have a million webpages.
 I've mainted several github.io sites in the past, in principle - those are good for understanding the basics of websites but no serious person should keep a website on them - except for standalone software sites.

 # Ideally&hellip;